 Steps to Take if You’ve Suffered an Amputation

 There are statutes of limitation for personal injury.
-If you are at risk of running out of time, simply have an attorney file the necessary paperwork needed to preserve your claim.
+If you are at risk of running out of time, have an attorney file the necessary paperwork needed to preserve your claim.

 Contact our Amputation Attorneys today at Apicella & Schlesinger Attorneys at Law to schedule a free case consultation.
 Once you are ready to hire an attorney, we are here to help!
-We will do everything in our power to make sure you and your family receive the compensation you need and deserve.
+We will do everything in our power to ensure you and your family receive the compensation you need and deserve.

 An Accident Lawyer & Personal Injury Attorney Is Standing By